qvarkk/qvarkk/README.md

 <h4 align="middle">
   Aya, beginner here. <br>
-  Trying to learn something about web-development
+  Trying to learn something about soft-game-web3-web-development
 </h4>

 <!-- i dont know how to style this shit so enjoy h1-5 BASED 😶‍🌫️ -->